pentandra/lifepreserver/content/blog/thoughts-about-rootstech-2012.markdown

 domains, such as history and other social sciences.

-Some software companies are just starting to scratch the surface of Genealogy 2.0.
-As [more tools](/products/#geungle) become available that support traditional genealogists and generational historians, we will see the gap between new and professional genealogists narrow.
+Some software companies are just starting to scratch the surface of Genealogy
+<span class="special">2.0</span>.
+As [more tools](/products/#geungle) become
+available that support traditional genealogists and generational historians, we will see the gap between new and professional genealogists narrow.
 Tools that work the way research works will help new genealogists comprehend the research process better and faster.

 ## Users at RootsTech
-{: .bigger }

 So what has this to do with users at RootsTech?
 Because of the software currently being offered by genealogical vendors, it is not surprising that the